WCICompSci/Algorithms/README.md

   7. Create for loop that iterates a to n and b to k.
 Set answer to the maximum between itself and the dp of a by b
   8. Output the answer variable

+  **Sweep Line**
+Problem: Given a 2d grid the alternates between an obstacle of a given height vertically coming from the bottom and one from the top, starting with one from the bottom, find the minimum number of obstacle components that must be hit when going left to right, as well as the number of occurrence of this minimum
+  1. Input n, the number of obstacles and h, the height of the grid
+  2. Create a one-dimensional array to represent the grid.
+The array can represent it because only the vertical values are significant to the problem, and using a smaller set of data allows us to reduce memory and time
+  3. Set a start variable to half of n+1
+  4. Iterate to n, alternate between adding 1 to the index at h minus inputted number and subtracting 1 from the index at inputted number.
+This way, when the line is swept through from bottom to top, it loses 1 every time it passes an upwards facing obstacle and gains one every time it comes onto a downwards facing obstacle
+  5. Set a variable min as a maximum value, this will store the minimum number of obstacles that need to be hit.
+Set a variable num as 0, this will store the number of rows where the minimum is hit
+  6. Iterate i to h.
+Add the ith term of the array to count.
+If count is lss than min, set min to count and num to 0.
+If count equals min, increase num by 1
+  7. Output the min and num variables